Andrew Lambrou: Early life

-Andrew Lambrou was born in 1998 to a Greek-Cypriot family.
+Lambrou was born in Sydney to a Greek Cypriot family.
 One of his grandfathers is from Paphos, Cyprus, while he also has roots from the island of Lemnos, Greece.

-At age 5, Lambrou won first place in an eisteddfod held by the school, singing "Do-Re-Mi" from The Sound of Music.
+At the age of five, Lambrou won first place in an eisteddfod, singing "Do-Re-Mi" from The Sound of Music.
 The same year, his mother enrolled him in music school, realising he had a musical inclination.

 Career

 2013–2020: Career beginnings and The X Factor

-Lambrou first gained attention in 2013 after a uploading a cover of Evanescence's "My Immortal" to YouTube.
+Lambrou first gained attention in 2013 after uploading a cover of Evanescence's "My Immortal" to YouTube.
 A 15-second cover of Sam Smith's "Stay With Me" uploaded onto Instagram was shared by a music page in Spain and earned Lambrou over 2,000 followers overnight.

 In 2015 Lambrou took part in the seventh season of The X Factor Australia.
 He was eliminated after the super home visits, just prior to the live shows, placing him in the top 20.

 After years of posting his viral covers, Lambrou transitioned to writing music of his own building up his ever-growing fan base.
 He was noticed by Sony ATV and was signed by Maree Hamblion in 2017.
 This allowed Andrew to develop his own musical ability and collaborate with other artists.

 2021–present: Eurovision – Australia Decides and Eurovision 2023

 In early 2021, Lambrou signed with Sydney-based label City Pop Records and released his debut single "Throne".
-In a feature, Australian Independent Record Labels Association called Throne, "a dark and compelling debut that sees the young singer-songwriter signalling his arrival as an up-and-coming pop heavyweight."
+In a feature, Australian Independent Record Labels Association called the song "a dark and compelling debut that sees the young singer-songwriter signalling his arrival as an up-and-coming pop heavyweight."

 In July 2021, Lambrou released "Lemonade" to which Lambrou said "[it] represents knowing that good is around the corner, and that the perfect person is out there for everyone."